techscapades/change-raspberrypi-hostname-from-file-no-reboot/README.md

      cat /proc/sys/kernel/hostname

-6. if you have services you want to access from your_hostname.local, put sudo systemctl restart avahi-daemon before exit 0 in the script and you'll have to wait a while before changes take place
+6. if you have services you want to access from your_hostname.local, put sudo systemctl restart avahi-daemon before exit 0 in the script and you'll have to wait a while before changes take place, I have uploaded the script with it already

+# NOTES:

-7. the more adept among you will replace step 1 with:
+the more adept among you will replace step 1 with:

    sudo echo your_new_hostname >/etc/new_hostname